Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discussion

 \subsubsection{Classical Computing Scaling}

-Classical computation of rovibrational energy levels uses two primary approaches: direct diagonalization and iterative methods.
-Direct diagonalization algorithms scale as $\mathcal{O}(N^3)$ FLOP with memory requirements of $\mathcal{O}(N^2)$, where $N$ is the total dimension of the basis.
+Classical computation of rovibrational energy levels uses two primary techniques: direct diagonalization and iterative methods.
+Direct diagonalization algorithms scale as $\mathcal{O}(N^3)$ FLOPs with memory requirements of $\mathcal{O}(N^2)$, where $N$ is the total dimension of the basis.
 Iterative procedures, particularly Krylov subspace methods, exhibit superior scaling of $\mathcal{O}(N\rho M_{\text{Kr}})$ FLOPs, where $\rho$ represents the matrix sparsity and $M_{\text{Kr}}$ denotes the Krylov subspace dimension.
 The Krylov dimension scales logarithmically with the convergence precision, $M_{\text{Kr}} = \mathcal{O}(\log(1/\varepsilon))$, and linearly with the number of requested eigenvalues $N_{\text{eval}}$.
 For computing all eigenvalues, though not the optimal application of iterative methods, the scaling approaches $\mathcal{O}(N^2 \rho)$.
 When matrices exhibit logarithmic sparsity, $d = \mathcal{O}(\log N)$, iterative eigensolvers provide computational advantages with memory requirements of only $\mathcal{O}(N)$.
-For iterative algorithms, the number of iterations required to converge to eigenvalues scales with the Hamiltonian matrix condition number $\kappa$ as $\mathcal{O}(\kappa^{\frac{1}{2}})$~\cite{musco}, which is important when a generalized eigenvalue problem is formed.